Mausoleoo/Salary_Prediction/README.md

 1.- Run Get_info.py to get the data from glassdoor.
 (It uses functions from Glassdoor_Scraper.py)

-    It will create a CSV file (data scientist.csv)
+    It will create a CSV file (data scientist Canada.csv)

 2.- Run Data Cleaning.ipynb to clean the CSV file.

-    It will create another CSV file (data scientist cleaned.csv)
+    It will create another CSV file (data scientist Canada cleaned.csv)

     > After cleaning the data, the following columns were obtained from each job.
     * Estimated salary